Thadzy/Thadzy-Obsidian/Resources/Work and Energy.md

 **Work** is defined as transferring energy into an object so that there is some displacement. **Energy** is defined as the ability to do work.
 $$W = F \cdot s (J)$$

+if F, s going to the same direction = +w else = -w

 # Cues
 # Summary